 The school will monitor and track children attending alternative provision to ensure that the provision meets the needs of the child.
-The school continues to be responsible for the safeguarding of that pupil.
-The school will obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been carried out on individuals working at the establishment.

 The school will comply with regular data returns requested by the Local Authority, regarding all children, of statutory school age, attending alternative provision and/or on a reduced/modified timetable.